Proven-Paradox/shaper-system/Handbook.md

 Targets: 1 Square
 Cost: 4 MP
 Damage: x1 (Physical)
-Description: An unfocused barrage of projectiles covering a small area.
+Description: An unfocused barrage of projectiles covering an area.
 This can represent sustained submachine gun fire, a grenade, launching flechettes from a clockwork device, and the like.

 #### Ward
 Auxiliary [Elemental] [Fire/Ice/Earth/Sky/Light/Dark]